 Spotting a gap in the market is a key challenge for any business that wants to stay competitive.
-But proposing a new offer is one thing - taking it successfully to market presents another challenge.
-Simon Wicks looks at what happens next
+But developing a new product or service is one thing - taking it successfully to market presents another challenge.
+Simon Wicks looks at how to successfully launch a new offer

-The history of commerce is littered with products and services that seemed like great ideas, but for which there was actually no sustainable market.
-Clive Sinclair's C5 electric tricycle famously failed to take off because it created a safety problem rather than solving a transport one.
+The history of commerce is littered with products and services that seemed like great ideas at the time, but for which there was actually no sustainable market.
+Clive Sinclair's C5 electric tricycle famously failed to take off because it created a safety problem, rather than solving a transport one.

 Launching a new product or service without proper planning could seriously undermine your credibility.
 If you are seen as a business that plunges into new schemes without thinking them through, customers will doubt your professionalism and drift away.